NickGrunert/master-thesis/modules/02_algorithm.typ

     There have been suggestions of dynamically calculating the threshold values based on the gradient's median value @Canny3.
     However, this was not implemented due to initial tests not yielding promising results.
     Conversely, the algorithm will utilise dynamic percentage thresholds.
-    It is important to acknowledge that this approach will essentially replicate the utilization of absolute values directly, as the data undergoes normalisation to fall within the range of 0 to 255 prior to the application of the Canny algorithm.
+    It is important to acknowledge that this approach will essentially replicate the utilisation of absolute values directly, as the data undergoes normalisation to fall within the range of 0 to 255 prior to the application of the Canny algorithm.

     #heading(depth: 5, numbering: none, bookmarked: false)[Implementation]
     The Canny algorithm is restricted to positive integer inputs.